 However, while all of these substances are legal and her death was ultimately ruled an accident, the coroner did acknowledge that the cocktail of drugs combined with her weakened physiological state probably had “adverse effects” on the actress.

-Her death, though sudden, appeared to be the culmination of her deteriorating mental and physical health.
+Brittany Murphy’s death, though sudden, appeared to be the culmination of her deteriorating mental and physical health.